 All fourth and fifth year students will be advised by their dissertation chairs.
 In all years, the WS Graduate Director continues to be an important resource.

 Because we are an interdisciplinary program, Rackham’s cognate requirement is waived for joint program students.
-Women’s Studies-required coursework takes the place of cognate coursework.
+Women’s Studies-required coursework takes the place of cognate coursework and the WS 891 paper constitutes the fourth (or cognate) field in the preliminary examination.

 Students may establish their ability to use a foreign language in one of the following ways:

-- By completing with a grade of B or above one semester of courses in U-M language departments on the model of French or German 112; Spanish 113, 231 or 275
+- By completing with the grade of B or above, one semester of courses in U-M language departments on the model of French or German 112, Spanish 113, or Spanish 231 or 275

-- By satisfying a language requirement, similar to our own and administered in similar ways, for a master's degree.
+- By satisfying a language requirement similar to our own and administered in similar ways for a Master’s degree at this or another university

 Students are expected to fulfill one language requirement during the first year of residence.
 By the end of the second year, they should have fulfilled the second language requirement as well.
-Tests in French, German, Russian and Spanish are offered each Fall and Winter term.
-Tests in other languages may be readily substituted and are arranged on an ad hoc basis.
-The Associate Chair of the History Department has oversight of departmental language examinations, and the History Director of Graduate Studies validates fulfillment of the language requirement.
+Tests in French, German, Russian and Spanish are offered by the History Department at the beginning of fall term and, as needed, during winter term.
+Tests in other languages can be arranged on an ad hoc basis by contacting the History Graduate Office.
+The History Associate Chair has oversight of the departmental language examinations, and the History DGS certifies fulfillment of the language requirement.

-Students from countries in which English is not the normal language of secondary school and university instruction (and whose family language is not English), may satisfy the language requirements by demonstrating competence in one foreign language, in addition to English and their native language.
+Students from countries in which English is not the standard language of secondary school and university instruction (and whose family language is not English), may satisfy the language requirement by demonstrating competence in one foreign language in addition to English and their native language.

 Statistics Option for History & Women’s Studies